 Permission to become a nonresident doctoral candidate must be obtained from the Office of Graduate Education at least one month prior to Registration Day of the term during which the student wishes to register in this category (a fee will be assessed for late requests).

 Prior to submission, the nonresident doctoral thesis research status request form must be approved by the student’s thesis supervisor and by the graduate officer from the student’s department of registration.
+Note: if you routinely use screen reader software, please use the Google version of this form.
 Justification for the nonresident status must be set forth in the proposal.

 This may include: